 Style of writs; indictments.
 SECTION 17.
 [Original form] The style of all writs and process shall be, "The state of Wisconsin;" all criminal prosecutions shall be carried equity shall be taken in like manner as in cases at law, and the office of master in chancery is hereby prohibited.

 Suit tax.
 SECTION 18.
-[Original form] The legislature which shall constitute a fund to be applied toward the shall impose a tax on all civil suits commenced or payment of the salary of judges. prosecuted in the municipal, inferior or circuit courts,
+[Original form] The legislature shall impose a tax on all civil suits commenced or prosecuted in the municipal, inferior or circuit courts,